 Many of these slides have now been digitised and access can be granted on appointment.
 To access and research SASE’s Magic Lantern collection, please contact our Archivist: Ine van Dooren.

-SASE’s slide collection is not yet part of our online database so cannot be searched here in full.
-However some 99 slide sets from our Hecht collection can be viewed on Lucerna – the international magic lantern resource with the collection record for the Hecht collection page also being available to view on this website.
+SASE’s slide collection is not yet part of our online database so cannot be searched here in full. however, some 99 slide sets from our Hecht collection can be viewed on Lucerna – the international magic lantern resource with the collection record for the Hecht collection page also being available to view on this website.
 This has sample images and a video from the set entitled, ‘Drinking Monk’.